The Success Rates of ROCK STEADY: Our Research Data

 The medians, means (standard deviations) and Z scores are as follows:

-All of these improvements were statistically significant (p<0.0001) using a Wilcoxon Signed-Ranks test.
+All of these improvements were highly statistically significant (p<0.00001) using a Wilcoxon Signed-Ranks test.

 This a graph of the mean values for overall perceived disability score before and after ROCK STEADY.